IR0NBYTE/IronByte/Writeups/404_CTF_SansProtection/ReadMe.md

 Asslema ya Hmema
 ````

 As you can see the binary gave us some random memory address with a beautiful hello in *french*.
-Why don't we start by checking the architecture of the binary with :
+Why don't we start by checking the architecture of the binary with the file command :
 ```console
 (ironbyte㉿IronByte)-[/mnt/c/Users/IR0NYTE/Desktop/ctf]
 └─$ file fragile